adam-p/yesterday-i-learned/js/javascript.md

 * [Except in Safari][jsperf 2], never pre-allocate arrays.
 * Avoid element reflowing/redrawing (but this is more of a DOM thing rather than JS)
 * Trig (`sin`, `cos`) is [*MUCH slower*](http://jsperf.com/sin-cos-vs-sqrt) than `sqrt`, in cases where the former is applicable.
+* Consider WebAssembly, which is "closer to binary".
+Files are also sent as binary rather than text, which is faster to load.

 ## [Lesser console methods](http://www.mitchrobb.com/chromes-console-api-greatest-hits/)